-An in-depth briefing to all applicants will be conducted by the Assisted Housing Representative or Housing Services Specialist.
+An in-depth briefing to all applicants will be conducted by the Housing Services Specialists or Housing Program Manager.

 If a large number of applicants are coming off the waiting list at one time, this briefing will be completed as a group.
 If the family is unable to attend a scheduled briefing, the family should contact the PHA in advance of the briefing to schedule a new appointment.
-In all circumstances, if a family does not attend a scheduled briefing, the PHA will send another notification letter with a new briefing appointment time.
-Applicants who fail to attend two scheduled briefing without PHA approval will be denied assistance based on the family's failure to supply information needed to determine eligibility.
+In all circumstances, if a family does not attend a scheduled briefing, the PHA will send another notification letter with a new briefing appointment date and time OR advising the family to contact our office within 10 calendar days to set up an appointment.
+If the family fails to respond to the PHA within the required timeframe, then the family application will be denied, and the family will be removed from the waiting list.
+Applicants who fail to attend two scheduled briefings without PHA approval will be denied assistance based on the family's failure to supply information needed to determine eligibility.